-‘Burnout’ and Self-Care
+‘Burnout’ and self-care

 There is no clear consensus in the literature on how employers should manage burnout, but recent qualitative research suggests the need for a skill-building intervention approach for staff to implement during work.

 In a systematic review examining effectiveness of psychosocial interventions with staff in palliative care settings, nine qualitative studies were described.
-A variety of strategies were utilised in the studies including a stress reduction program, music therapy, a psycho-existential intervention, group based sleep intervention and art therapy.
-Overall the quality of the studies included in the review were weak, with only two of the nine rated as moderate quality.
-The review found that none of the interventions offered any significant improvement in psychological outcomes and also noted that in all but two of the studies the participants were not psychologically impaired in their pre-test scores.
+A variety of strategies were utilised in the studies including a stress reduction program, music therapy, a psycho-existential intervention, group-based sleep intervention and art therapy.
+Overall, the quality of the studies included in the review were weak, with only two of the nine rated as moderate quality.
+The review found that none of the interventions offered any significant improvement in psychological outcomes and also noted that in all but two of the studies, the participants were not psychologically impaired in their pre-test scores.

-Another review by Peters et al. examining coping styles in palliative care nurses suggests that emotion focused coping and problem focused coping are currently employed by nurses to manage their stress, with a preference for problem focused coping.
-Examples given are cases where ‘stressors’ are alleviated in problem focused coping i.e. casual staff brought in to reduce workload, or attempts to suppress negative emotions in emotion focused coping.
+A review by Peters et al. examining coping styles in palliative care nurses, suggests that emotion-focused coping and problem-focused coping were currently employed by nurses to manage their stress, with a preference for problem focused coping.
+Examples given for the alleviation of ‘stressors’ in problem focused coping were through casual staff being brought in to reduce workload, or attempts to suppress negative emotions, in emotion focused coping.
 Both are thought to only postpone stress leading to burnout rather than resolving their causes.
-In the review by Zheng et al. student nurses in particular used emotion focused coping strategies, which often resulted in them becoming withdrawn and with decreased resilience to future encounters with patient death.
-A study by Byrne and McMurray (1997) discussed in this review offers a different more constructive approach of ‘self-care’.
-Their observation of Australian hospice nurses found that nurses who took care of themselves and were able to keep work in perspective were often more able to relate to their work as a journey of self-development and were less inclined to stress and burnout.
-Strategies that have been proposed to help alleviate some of the stress and negative emotion felt by nursing staff, particularly new staff, in palliative care are;
+In the review by Zheng et al. student nurses in particular used emotion focused coping strategies, which often resulted in them becoming withdrawn and with decreased resilience to future encounters with death of a person they care for.
+Powell et al. noted that nurses taking a technical approach to care i.e. ‘doing’ for a person rather than ‘being’ with a person, found that this assisted with their coping ability.
+However, they also believed it limited their timespan of working within palliative care possibly because it was less rewarding.

-- Formalised mentoring for staff,
+- formalised mentoring for staff,

-- Structured de-briefing,
+- structured de-briefing,

-- Professional supervision.
+- professional supervision.

-- Aged Care space and support structures
+- Aged care space and support structures

-- Aged Care staff may not recognise themselves as palliative care – the literature does not refer to Aged Care staff but the staff in Aged Care do often provide end-of-life care
+- Aged care staff may not recognise themselves as palliative care – the literature does not refer to aged care staff but the staff in aged care do often provide end-of-life care

 - A list of self-care strategies which do not have an evidence basis